Rosuav/EU4Parse/README.md

 Assume a midrange combat dice roll, which can be forced in-game with "combat_dice N" (5?)
 Predict how combat will go.
 Test it against the in-game behaviour.
 Maybe show red highlights for things that are working against us, green for things that are in our favour?

+Test nations at 2919 Luziana and 2892 Araxas

+1. Recreate the calculations, using a fixed dice roll of 5
+2. Show the impact of changing each modifier.
+Rank the modifiers by how much effect each would have if changed.
+3. Make recommendations about potential changes